 Folks like Keri Vellis realize the need for adoptive parents within our country.
 Over 25 percent of the children in foster care are suffering from PTSD and are desperate for loving, stable environments where they can heal.

 Most of the children in foster care who are already available for adoption are between the ages of 3 and 21.
 The median age is 8.
 Many of the children in foster care have “special needs.”
 This may mean that children are older, of a particular racial or ethnic background, part of a sibling group that needs to be adopted together, or have medical conditions.
-Adopting from foster care is extremely affordable, and any costs associated with it are often subsidized by the state.
+Adopting foster care is extremely affordable, and any costs associated with it are often subsidized by the state.

 In families where both parents work full-time, older children can be a good option because they are in school full-time.
-They also make great additions to families where there already are older children because they will start off as equal members of the family with shared privileges and responsibilities.
+They also make great additions to families where there already are older children because they will start as equal members of the family with shared privileges and responsibilities.

 Adopting sibling groups can be beneficial because children already come with their own support system.
 A part of their past is now part of their present, and feelings of fear and anxiety can be moderated.
-Children who are adopted along with their brothers and sisters have been known to make less failed placements, fewer moves, and have many emotional benefits.
+Children who are adopted along with their brothers and sisters have been known to make fewer failed placements, fewer moves, and have many emotional benefits.
 If you have always dreamed of having a larger family, adopting siblings can be a great way to shower your love on more than one child and keep kids connected to their biological families.

 Adopting children of a different race or nationality provides you with a unique opportunity to help children get in touch with multiple cultures at an early age.
 It expands their worldview significantly and allows them to celebrate multiple languages and holidays.
-You and your child with both have an opportunity to understand and embrace diversity.
+You and your child both have an opportunity to understand and embrace diversity.
 Children adopted transracially will also begin exploring their identity at an early age, giving them a solid sense of self before most children begin to wrestle with their identity.